The

 it gave rise to humankind.
 Our bodies carry evidence of the aquatic

-episode, in the form of what Morgan calls, The
+episode, however, in the form of what Morgan calls, The

 Scars of Evolution.

-Morgan acknowledges that the aquatic hypothesis dovetails with the neoteny model of human descent, citing the cetacea (whales and dolphins) as an extreme case imposed by an aquatic environment.
-She agrees with the general assessment of human neoteny, but disagrees that the savannah would have encouraged neoteny.
-Alternatively, she argues that an aquatic environment would have.
-The case is that neoteny extends fetal growth patterns, and thereby would tend to enrich brain circuitry.
-Not contradicting, but supplementing, Morgan's argument is the added complexity that an aquatic environment would bring to the sensorimotor lives of aquatic primates, which would add selection pressures for genes susceptible to neurological enrichment.
+Morgan acknowledges that the aquatic hypothesis dovetails with the neoteny model of human descent, citing the cetacea (whales and dolphins) as an extreme case of neoteny imposed by an aquatic environment.
+She agrees with the general assessment of human neoteny, but disagrees with the conventional view that the savannah would have encouraged neoteny.
+She argues instead that an aquatic environment would have.
+Because neoteny extends fetal growth patterns, it will tend to enrich brain circuitry.
+Supplementing Morgan's argument is the added complexity that an aquatic environment would bring to the sensorimotor lives of aquatic primates, which would add selection pressures for genes that build brains conducive to neurological enrichment in the 3-D aquatic environment.

 ape hypothesis.
 In What